-Following examples will help you understand the steps involved in creating backup files to file system using the transact SQL queries.
+The following SQL examples will help you understand the steps involved in creating database backup files to file system using the transact SQL queries.

 Backup SQL Database to Default Location

 This example will create a backup file to the file system at the default location.
-And the location is: C:\Program Files\Microsoft SQL Server\MSSQL12.MSSQLSERVER\MSSQL\Backup.
-Here, path may be different for you.
-It all depends upon the SQL Version, and installed location
+And the location is C:\Program Files\Microsoft SQL Server\MSSQL12.MSSQLSERVER\MSSQL\Backup.
+Here, the path may be different for you.
+It all depends upon the SQL Version and installed location

 -- Backup SQL Server Database Example BACKUP DATABASE AdventureWorks2014 TO DISK = 'AdventureWorks2014Dup3.bak' GO